Marina Tsvetaeva

-Marina Ivanovna Tsvetaeva (Марина Ивановна Цветаева; – 31 August 1941) was a Russian poet.
+Marina Ivanovna Tsvetaeva (Марина Ивановна Цветаева, /ru/; – 31 August 1941) was a Russian poet.
 Her work is some of the best known in twentieth-century Russian literature.
 She lived through and wrote about the Russian Revolution of 1917 and the subsequent Moscow famine.

 Marina attempted to save her daughter Irina from starvation by placing her in a state orphanage in 1919, where Irina died of hunger.
 Tsvetaeva left Russia in 1922 and lived with her family in increasing poverty in Paris, Berlin and Prague before returning to Moscow in 1939.
 Her husband Sergei Efron and their daughter Ariadna (Alya) were arrested on espionage charges in 1941, when her husband was executed.

-Tsvetaeva died by suicide in 1941.
-As a lyrical poet, her passion and daring linguistic experimentation mark her as a historical chronicler of her times and the depths of the human condition.
+Tsvetaeva hanged herself in 1941.
+A lyrical poet of passion and daring linguistic experimentation, she chronicled her times and the depths of the human condition.

 Early years

 Marina Tsvetaeva was born in Moscow, the daughter of Ivan Vladimirovich Tsvetaev, a professor of Fine Art at the University of Moscow, who later founded the Alexander III Museum of Fine Arts (known from 1937 as the Pushkin Museum).
 Tsvetaeva's mother, Maria Alexandrovna Mein, Ivan's second wife, was a concert pianist, highly literate, with German and Polish ancestry.
-Growing up in considerable material comfort, Tsvetaeva would later come to identify herself with the Polish aristocracy.
+Growing up in considerable material comfort, Tsvetaeva later came to identify herself with the Polish aristocracy.

 Tsvetaeva's two half-siblings, Valeria and Andrei, were the children of Ivan's deceased first wife, Varvara Dmitrievna Ilovaiskaya, daughter of the historian Dmitry Ilovaisky.
 Tsvetaeva's only full sister, Anastasia, was born in 1894.
 The children quarrelled frequently and occasionally violently.
 There was considerable tension between Tsvetaeva's mother and Varvara's children, and Tsvetaeva's father maintained close contact with Varvara's family.
 Tsvetaeva's father was kind, but deeply wrapped up in his studies and distant from his family.
 He was also still deeply in love with his first wife; he would never get over her.
 Likewise, Tsvetaeva's mother Maria had never recovered from a love affair she'd had before her marriage.
-Maria disapproved of Marina's poetic inclination; Maria wanted her daughter to become a pianist, holding the opinion that Marina's poetry was poor.
+Maria disapproved of Marina's poetic inclination; holding the opinion that Marina's poetry was poor, Maria wanted her daughter to become a pianist.